christine-deng/3dgs-vr-unity-plants/docs/intro.md

 # Introduction to the Project

 This project was part of my 2025 DOE SULI internship project, overseen by my mentor, [Wei Xu](https://www.bnl.gov/staff/xuw)at Brookhaven National Laboratory.
+In this project, I utilize Unity as a medium to render and interact with 3D Gaussian Splatting (3DGS) plant models.
+I use aras-p's [Gaussian Splatting playgrounf Unity](https://github.com/aras-p/UnityGaussianSplatting) project to render the models.
+I incorporate virtual reality (VR) as a means to interact and visualize the plants.